GoogleCloudPlatform/fda-mystudies/deployment/README.md

          git commit -m "Set SQL bucket permissions" git push origin sql-bucket-permissions
          ```
-    - Once your pull request pre-submits have completed successfully, and you have received code review approval, merge your pull request to trigger `terraform apply`(this may take up to 10 minutes - you can view the status of the operation in the [Cloud Build history](https://console.cloud.google.com/cloud-build/builds) of your `devops` project)
+    - Once your pull request pre-submit checks have completed successfully, and you have received code review approval, merge your pull request to trigger `terraform apply`(this may take up to 10 minutes - you can view the status of the operation in the [Cloud Build history](https://console.cloud.google.com/cloud-build/builds) of your `devops` project)
 1. Initialize your MySQL databases by importing SQL scripts
     - Upload the necessary SQL script files to the `{PREFIX}-{ENV}-mystudies-sql-import` storage bucket that you created during Terraform deployment, for example:
          ```bash